flofriday/EWBS-2022/README.md

 My solution for the ASP project in EWBS (Introduction into knowledge based systems) [TU Wien](https://www.tuwien.at/en/) fall semester 2022.

+I got full 17/17 points for this submisssion.

 ## Useful commands